vuhung16au/Neural-Network-Visualisation/Prompt.md

 - about.html
 - howto.html

-# Update the CSS files
+# Refactor/Move the CSS files

-create a new folder `styles` and move all the CSS files to this folder

-refactor the CSS files to use the new Bootstrap 5.3.6 and Font Awesome 6.7.2 refactor the CSS code by seperating the CSS code from the HTML code
+Refactor *ALL* the CSS files to use the new Bootstrap 5.3.6 and Font Awesome 6.7.2 Refactor the CSS code by separating the CSS code from the HTML code
 - Move all the CSS code to the CSS files
 - Remove all the CSS code from the HTML files (but include the CSS files in the HTML files)
+- Move the CSS files to a new folder called `css` in the root directory.
+Make sure to include the CSS files in the HTML files and refer to them correctly.

+Help me decide the filenames and file structure.

-# Update the JS files
+# Refactor/Move the JS files

-create a new folder `js` and move all the JS files to this folder refactor the JS code by seperating the JS code from the HTML code
+Refactor *ALL* the JS code in this project by separating the JS code from the HTML code
 - Move all the JS code to the JS files
 - Remove all the JS code from the HTML files (but include the JS files in the HTML files)
+- Move the JS files to a new folder called `js` in the root directory.
+Make sure to include the JS files in the HTML files and refer to them correctly.

+Help me decide the filenames and file structure.

 # Upgrade jQuery